 A vendor design review can begin once a vendor has, at a minimum, made reasonable progress in the basic engineering phase of the design.
-As per Figure 1 this means that the basic architecture of systems important to safety has been laid out following the vendor's reactor design guides and design requirements.
+As per figure 1, this means that the basic architecture of systems important to safety has been laid out following the vendor's reactor design guides and design requirements.
 The following documents should be approaching a state of completion, such that the vendor is ready to proceed with the detailed design phase in preparation for a utility's submission of a construction licence application:

-- design guides that contain design philosophies, safety philosophies and rules that designers must follow when performing their design work, including safety requirements such as applicable codes and standards - design requirements for systems important to safety that establish such aspects as: - o minimum performance requirements and reliability targets - o reflect significant progress made in any safety-related research and development - the vendor's overall management system as it applies to the design of the proposed plant's (or small reactor's) structures, systems and components - design and safety analysis representative of a preliminary safety analysis report
+- Design guides that contain design philosophies, safety philosophies and rules that designers must follow when performing their design work, including safety requirements such as applicable codes and standards - Design requirements for systems important to safety that establish such aspects as: - minimum performance requirements and reliability targets - reflect significant progress made in any safety-related research and development - The vendor's overall management system as it applies to the design of s structures, systems and components - Design and safety analysis representative of a preliminary safety analysis report